lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 Using FileBrowser
 -----------------

-Backend.AI supports `FileBrowser <https://filebrowser.org>`_ from version
+GPU Platform supports `FileBrowser <https://filebrowser.org>`_ from version 20.09.
-20.09.
 FileBrowser is a program that helps you manage files on a remote server through a web browser.
 This is especially useful when uploading a directory from the user's local machine.

-Currently, Backend.AI provides a FileBrowser as an application of a compute session.
+Currently, GPU Platform provides a FileBrowser as an application of a compute session.
 Therefore, the following conditions are required to launch it.

 * User can create at least one compute session.